paulwizviz/mengawas/docs/challenge.md

 * `Atlantis Fine Wines Merchant Association (AFWMA)`
 * `Atlantis Alcholic Grading Institute (AAGI)`
 * `Wakanda Import Supervisory Agency (WISA)`

+Finally, we include in our studies, consumers of wines.
+In our case studies, we group these consumers by the types of wines they purchase and how they treat their wines.
+Our groups are:

+* `C1` - these are connoisseur of high end and expensive wines.
+* `C2` - these are consumers of expensive wines for their tastes and social status such wines confer.
+* `C3` - these are regular consumers.

 ## Analysis of Wine Export and Import